-There are two mix buss switches inside the 804/804R.
-An eight position dip switch handles inputs 1-4.
+There are two mix buss switches inside the 808/808R.
+An eight position dip switch handles inputs 1-8.
 A four position dip switch handles inputs 9-11.
-On the eight position dip switch, only positions 1-4 are active.

 When a switch for an individual channel is set to the ON position, that channel contributes audio to the output of the mixer.
 If the switch is set to the off position then the audio from that channel is isolated from the output of the mixer.
 Any channel may be isolated from the MIX BUSS by setting the individual switch for that channel to the OFF position.
 This is useful when a channel is to be used as an independent preamp.